 We have extended our team, trained diligently, and worked with many national youth projects to research and find innovative ideas to serve the Spiritual, Moral, Social and Cultural (SMSC) needs of all students – of all faiths and none.

-Since March 2020, we have been learning to provide as best we can for the SMSC needs of Southport’s young people through online means.
-Beyond COVID, this has added a very helpful tool to our programme.
+Since the pandemic, we have been learning to provide as best we can for the SMSC needs of Southport’s young people through online means.
+This has added a very helpful tool to our programme.
 We have invested heavily into video content creation, have built a studio in Southport town centre and Tabz (our longest serving staff member) has developed further professional skills in video, website and graphic design.

 Bringing all this together we have developed a series of topics for secondary school students that we have created videos for on YouTube, which we can now also visit schools and deliver live in the form of assemblies / collective worship.
 Our team are available to deliver any of these sessions and can be booked directly from our website: